Doregon/tnpsh-wiki/big-stinky-brew/debugging-apis/tmapi/preparing.md

 * Network Settings for Debug: Single Setting

-If Debug Settings is not present, highlight "Network Settings" on the XMB and press and hold: Dpad-down + L1 + L2 + R1 + R2 + L3
+If Debug Settings is not present, highlight "Network Settings" on the XMB and press and hold: DOWN (D-Pad) + L1 + L2 + R1 + R2 + L3